Review of a scam

 What about the terms for people wanting to join the business opportunity offered by Cartel Client Review?
 These sound very fair since there is no cost to join as such, apart from the cost of an "Induction Training Day" at £29.30, Business Cards costing £35.25, and a monthly fee for the software of £17.57 including VAT.

-As an agent, you receive a commission of £125 for each product you sell where a £495 fee applies.
+As an agent of Cartel Client Review, you receive a commission of £125 for each product you sell where a £495 fee applies.
 The main financial reward for agents, however, is the 30% commission they hope to receive on their clients' Success Fees.

 For successful claims, 30% of any monies recovered are paid to Cartel Client Review as a Success Fee, except for motor finance and repossession mortgage claims where no Success Fee is payable and for repossession compensation claims where a reduced success fee of 5% applies.